-Visas, Climate, Currency - all you need to know for your holiday in Mauritius
+All you need to know for your holiday to Mauritius

 You are advised to contact your doctor or clinic around 4-8 weeks before your trip to check whether you need any vaccinations and to get their professional medical advice regarding travel to Mauritius.